BEARCAT TURF & OUTDOORS

 Yes — but dramatically less than natural grass.
 Brushing, infill top-up, and seam inspections on a regular cycle, plus debris cleanup.
 No mowing, no irrigation, no fertilizer, no reseeding, no rain-out drying time.
 Expect maintenance costs of roughly 10–20% of equivalent natural-grass operations.

-About Bearcat Turf.
+About Bearcat Turf & Outdoors.

 We're a family-owned, Aledo-based artificial turf and sports-field installer serving the DFW metroplex.
 We've installed competitive baseball, softball, and multi-sport fields for ISDs, schools, youth organizations, and private families across Tarrant, Parker, Denton, Dallas, and Collin counties — including the multi-sport build at Coder Elementary in Aledo.
 We're HUB Certified for public-sector and qualifying procurement.